Fyve-Labs/wifi-provisioner/README.md

   - Log verbosity

 ## Scripts
+- install.sh: install the prebuilt linux/arm64 binary from GitHub Releases into your PATH.
+See the Install section for curl | sh usage.
 - release.sh: calculate next version from Fyve-Labs/wifi-provisioner tags and create/push a new tag to trigger GitHub Release.
   - Usage:
     - ./release.sh [patch|minor|major] [-y] [--no-push] [--dry-run]